Mhmdyasser33/Movies-app/README.md

 - * src/
 - components/: Contains React components used in the application.
 - MovieList.js: Displays a list of movies.
-- MovieDetails.js: Displays detailed information about a selected movie.
 - SearchBar.js: Provides search functionality.
 - data/: Contains mock movie data for demonstration purposes.
  - movies.js: Contains an array of sample movies.